 - Statutory rape is a unique crime in that it is a strict liability offense.
 This means that consent is not a defense to statutory rape.
 A defendant’s good faith mistake regarding the alleged victim’s age is also not a defense to statutory rape.
 If the Commonwealth can prove that the defendant and the alleged victim had sex, how are those cases defended?
 The best defense may come long before the Commonwealth decides whether to charge the defendant with the crime.
 The assistant district attorney investigating the case will consider a variety of factors in determining whether to charge a defendant with statutory rape including the age of the alleged victim, the age of the defendant, whether the defendant and the alleged victim were in a romantic relationship, and the alleged victim’s parents’ feelings about the case.
 You need an attorney who has experience in negotiating with prosecutors regarding whether an indictment will be sought.
 Attorney Spring is in a position to aggressively advocate on your behalf.

-Given the serious consequences that result from a statutory rape conviction, it is essential that you have an attorney who is experienced in trying these types of cases.
-Attorney Spring has a track record of successfully defending individuals charged with sex crimes.
+Given the serious consequences that result from a statutory rape conviction, it is essential that you have a Middlesex County criminal defense attorney who is experienced in trying these types of cases.
+Attorney Spring has a track record of successfully defending individuals charged with sex crimes ranging from sex trafficking to possession of child pornography.